atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Detection_Rules/win_susp_procdump.md

 ```
 title: Suspicious Use of Procdump
+id: 5afee48e-67dd-4e03-a783-f74259dcf998
 description: Detects suspicious uses of the SysInternals Procdump utility by using a special command line parameter in combination with the lsass.exe process.
-This
-    way we're also able to catch cases in which the attacker has renamed the procdump executable.
+This way we're also able to catch cases in which the attacker has renamed the procdump executable.
 status: experimental
 references:
     - Internal Research
 author: Florian Roth
 date: 2018/10/30
+modified: 2019/10/14
 tags:
     - attack.defense_evasion
     - attack.t1036